qstiegler/New-Digitals-Challenge/README.md

 `make doctrine-migrations-diff`

 which creates a new migration file.
 They have to be committed to the repository.
-Never change a previously created (already committed into master) migration file!
+Never change a previously created (already committed into main branch) migration file!

 ### Run migrations